Gdoc/Admin

 Nuclear = I have calculated these figures based on the assumption of 433 deaths from Chernobyl and 2314 from Fukushima.
 These figures are based on the most recent estimates from UNSCEAR and the Government of Japan.
 In a related article, I detail where these figures come from.

-I have calculated death rates by dividing this figure by cumulative global electricity production from nuclear from 1965 to 2021, which is 96,876 TWh.
+I have calculated death rates by dividing this figure by the cumulative global electricity production from nuclear from 1965 to 2021, which is 96,876 TWh.

 The total number of deaths from hydropower accidents from 1965 to 2021 was approximately 176,000.
 171,000 of these deaths were from the Banqian Dam Failure in China in 1975.